jimhigson/oboe.js/README.md

 oboe.doPatch(  {url:String, headers:{...}, body:Object|String} )
 ```

-If the body is given as an object it will be serialised using JSON.stringify
+If the body is given as an object it will be serialised using JSON.stringify.
-before being sent.
-Method, body and headers are all optional.
+Method, body and headers arguments are all optional.

 The above are supported under Browsers or Node.js.
 Under Node you can also
 give Oboe a [ReadableStream](http://nodejs.org/api/stream.html#stream_class_stream_readable):